-This 30-unit option Certificate Program does not lead to an Associate in Science Degree in Registered Nursing.
+This Certificate Program does not lead to an Associate in Science Degree in Registered Nursing.
 It entitles the graduate to take the examination for licensure as a Registered Nurse, and to practice only in the State of California.
-The 30-unit option Certificate Program is required by regulation; however, neither the College, the BRN, nor employers consider it to be the best way to prepare students for the realities and demands of the nursing profession.
+This Certificate Program is required by regulation; however, neither the College, the BRN, nor employers consider it to be the best way to prepare students for the realities and demands of the nursing profession.